Skip to main content

 2021 – The shortest ski season in our history!

 It was almost the season that never was!
-Due COVID19 global pandemic, MSLM experienced the shortest ski and snowboard season on record.
-The resort withstood a provincial government mandated shutdown for 52 days, and that resulted in just a 48 day ski & snowboard season.
+Due to the COVID-19 global pandemic, MSLM experienced the shortest ski and snowboard season on record.
+The resort withstood a provincial government-mandated shutdown for 52 days, and that resulted in just a 48 day ski & snowboard season.
 Despite the extreme financial losses, MSLM continued to invest what it could back into the facility including $150,000 in additional Musco Sports Lighting and another $350,000 in automated Techno Alpin snowmaking improvements.

 2022 – Working hard to stay open!

-As the COVID19 global pandemic continues, MSLM works hard to remain open and offering the best skiing and snowboarding for Ontarians.
+As the COVID-19 global pandemic continues, MSLM works hard to remain open and offer the best skiing and snowboarding for Ontarians.
 The commitment to investment remains of the utmost importance.

 5 x TT10 TR8 Fanguns